ivenk/hacker101/photogallery.md

+# Photogallery

 This ctf took me quit a while to figure out.
 I personally found flag 1 first then flag 0 and I am still working on flag 2.
 I believe that most people will get flag 1 before flag 0.
 So i will write up flag 1 first.
 It's pretty straight forward.

 ## Flag 1 – SQL Injection